niloycste/Object-Oriented-Programming-Cheatsheet/README.md

 **Polymorphism:** This is like using the same word in different contexts.
 It allows different objects to be treated as instances of the same type.
 For example, both a player and an enemy might have a "damage" method, but they would behave differently.<br/>
 <img src = "images/oop concept.jpg" width="1200" height="400">

+## Break Down Each of the concept with code and example